kubesimplify/kblogs/CONTRIBUTING.md

 We appreciate your interest in contributing to Kubesimplify Blogs.
 By following the guidelines and best practices outlined in this document, you can help us maintain high-quality blogs with informative content.

-If you have any questions or feedback, please feel free to reach out to us at kubesimplify@gmail.com.
+If you have any questions or feedback, please feel free to reach out to us at kubesimplify@gmail.com or **#kblogs** channel on our [discord community](https://discord.gg/QmsqabA2xT).